smartrics/RAG-with-Nyx/advanced-rag/README.md

 # Advanced RAG with Nyx

-This tutorial builds over the Simple example; the focus is to build a more sophisticated retrieval of datalinks from Nyx in order to access data that is required to fulfill the user's question.
+This tutorial builds on the Simple RAG Chatbot example and introduces a more sophisticated approach to data retrieval using Nyx.
+The focus is on enhancing the chatbot’s ability to retrieve datalinks from Nyx that are specifically tailored to answer the user’s query.

-Before starting with the tutorial itself a change has been implemented in the chatbot to abstract the retrieval phase into a separate class called Retriever.
-The retriever is then be injected in the main pipeline
+Before diving into the advanced retrieval techniques, a change has been made to the chatbot code: the retrieval logic has been abstracted into a dedicated Retriever class.
+This abstraction allows for a more modular code, making it easier to discuss how to extend the retrieval capabilities.

-The Simple RAG chatbot retrieve consists of two steps: infer genres and categories from the user query, fetch all datalinks in Nyx matching at least a genre and a category among those inferred.
-This workflow has now been refactored in the retriever class as following
+## Enhancements to the Simple RAG Chatbot

+### Abstracting Retrieval into a Retriever Class
+In the original Simple RAG example, the retrieval process consisted of:

+- Inferring genres and categories from the user query.
+- Fetching all datalinks in Nyx that match any inferred genre and category.

+This workflow has now been refactored into a Retriever class:

 ```python
 import openai